 Sign up for any of Bitdefender's excellent security packages – Antivirus Plus, Internet Security, Total Security or its mobile apps – and you'll also get a bundled VPN.
 Sounds great, until you realize there's no option to choose a location (the app automatically picks the nearest server), and you spot the tiny data transfer limit of 200MB a day.

 Fortunately, there's another option.
 Buying a Bitdefender Premium VPN license gets you unlimited traffic and full access to 1,300+ servers in 48 countries (that's up from 30 in our last review).
 And you no longer need to use any other Bitdefender app – it'll happily run standalone, whatever security software you're using.

 If you're wondering why you should trust an antivirus company to deliver a quality VPN, that's a good question.
-The answer is that you're not, at least not really; Bitdefender VPN is powered by the excellent Hotspot Shield, a strong indicator that you're going to get a decent service.
+The answer is that you're not, at least not really: Bitdefender VPN is actually powered by the excellent Hotspot Shield, a strong indicator that you're going to get a decent service.

 - Want to try Bitdefender Premium VPN?
 Check out the website here (opens in new tab)

-You get access to support via Bitdefender's existing support team, too, via live chat, email and phone.
+You get access to help from Bitdefender's existing support team, too, via live chat, email and phone.
 Works for us, although in our experience, the antivirus companies selling VPNs as extras don't deliver the same level of support you'll see with ExpressVPN, NordVPN and the best specialist providers.

 Privacy and logging